OlhaSvezhentseva/Digital-Edition-Jahresberichte/titles_chronik/README.md

 The program implements the naive way to extract possible titles without having to check every word.
 Therefore there are false positives besides real titles.
 False positives are strings that were mistakenly identified as titles.
 Some of them are names, names of relations in a family, appellations, etc.
-Such result were not removed because of the aim was see how well the following naive algorithm works on the given type of data.
+Such result were not removed because of the aim to see how well the following naive algorithm works on the given type of data.